Last updated on April 7th, 2023 at 06:41 am

-The Moccasymm is geared towards climbers who are looking to get the mileage in instead of establishing the worlds next 5.15a.
-If you don’t mind compromising performance on edging, you’ll be smearing in ease.
-A word of warning: these dirt bag classics will leave your feet dyed red.
+The Moccasymm is geared towards climbers who are looking to get the mileage in instead of establishing the world’s next 5.15a.
+If you don’t mind compromising performance on edging, you’ll be smearing with ease.
+A word of warning: these dirtbag classics will leave your feet dyed red.

-Although my Maccasyms’ have served me well, some say since the acquisition of Five Ten by Adidas, production quality has declined.
+Although my Maccasyms’ have served me well, some say since the acquisition of Five Ten by Adidas, the production quality has declined.
 Personally, I don’t really agree with this.
-The new NIAD Mocc is handmade, made of high tear rubber, and has a nice new toe patch.
+The new NIAD Mocc is handmade, made of high-tear rubber, and has a nice new toe patch.